 - Large mobile banners (320×100)

 - Mobile Leaderboard (320×50)

 - Square (250×250)

-Google AdSense rates vary on the basis of different ad formats that you place on your website and a lot of other factors (we’ll get to it later).
+Google AdSense rates vary based on different ad formats that you place on your website and a lot of other factors (we’ll get to it later).
 In order to get the best out of it, you must equally utilize the balance between these ad types and choose what fits your end-goal.
 Let’s have a look at the average CPM rates for different ad formats.

 Display Ad – CPM Rates

 Display ads are the goldmines to your ad revenue generation model as they have better demand all around the year.
 According to WordStream, the average cost of an ad on Google Adwords is around $2.32 per click and they are on a steady upward trend.

 Based on the traffic on your website, audience geography, and CTR, the CPM can range between $0.30 to $2.
 You can utilize different ad sizes such as 300×600, 336×280, 300×250 and 160×600, etc. to get the maximum CPMs.
 In the case of mobile devices, publishers can use either 300×250 or 300×600 ad units (here’s the complete list of best mobile ad sizes).